aherbert/mni/README.md

 ## Usage

 Segmentation uses `cellpose` which requires that the named model be installed in the `cellpose` models directory.
-This can be achieved using:
+For custom models this can be achieved using:

         cellpose --add_model [model path]

-The default cellpose 4 model is `cpsam`.
+The default cellpose 4 model is `cpsam` (no  install required).
 This works well for typical nuclei images.

 Analysis of micro-nuclei images requires a CYX input image.
 This can be in TIFF or CZI (Carl Zeiss Image) format.
 The script `mni-analysis.py` is used to run the analysis: